micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 [Stay in] - 待在家里.
 To remain at home or indoors, rather than going out.
 #### [Return to Q Index](#section1)

-## <a name="question5"></a>Q5:    Please give me an example including "charge late fees","loacal rental store","membership card","stay in".{Story-style.  horror, high-tech}
+## <a name="question5"></a>Q5:    Please give me an example including "charge late fees","loacal rental store","membership card","stay in".%Story-style.  horror, high-tech%

 #### A5: